b00tc4mp/skylab-bootcamp-201901/staff/oriol-bover/fly-me/README.md

 ## DESCRIPTION

-This project is an admin to control a DJI TRELLO drone.
+The "fly-me" project consists of the creation of an application that allows to control a dru DJI brand using only JavaScript technology.
+Through a combination of react and node js it is possible to mount a full-stack application that achieves this purpose.